 Measure your older Mio GPS.
 Take measurements of the height, width and depth.
 A lot of the 3.5″ diagonal screen units can use a standard cell phone mount.
 An excellent suction cup selection is Arkon’s Megagrip Travel Mount.
 This mount features an expandable cradle which expands to 3.4 inches by pressing the button at the lower left corner of the cradle.
 This will fit your phone with or without a thick case.
 The mount comes with an adhesive dash plate so that you can attach to the mount to your dash as well as your windshield.
 The cradle is going to fit around the shorter sides so the arms will support your Mio from the top and bottom in landscape mode.
-I have used this personally for many years and it is an extremely reliable mount.
+We have a lot of experience with this one and it is an extremely reliable mount.

 The 4.3 inch and 5 inch diagonal screen Mio devices likely need something larger than a standard phone mount.
 Fortunately, as a result of large mega smartphones like the Apple iPhone 6s Plus, there are cradles that open even wider than standard smartphones.
 I have experienced excellent results with the RAM X-Grip line of mounts.